VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 This will:

 - Pull the latest images if they are not already available.
-- Start both Talk2AIAgents4Pharma and Ollama containers in the same network.
+- Start both Talk2AIAgents4Pharma or Talk2KnowledgeGraphs and Ollama containers in the same network.
-- Ensure Ollama is running first before launching Talk2AIAgents4Pharma.
+- Ensure Ollama is running first before launching Talk2AIAgents4Pharma or Talk2KnowledgeGraphs.

 To stop the containers, run: